hacker123shiva/blog-app-restful-api/README.md

-# Restful API for Blod Application using Spring Boot
+# Restful API for Blog Application using Spring Boot